Skip to Content

 When you repeatedly place hot pots or dishes on countertops, you can cause black marks and, in some cases, even cracks.
 Extreme heat can also affect the sealer, making granite susceptible to staining and acid damage.
 For black marks, you can try using toothpaste to clean the surface.
 If this doesn’t work, try re-polishing the surface.
 Unfortunately, if the damage is severe, there may be no other choice but to replace the affected slab and then use better judgment going forward.

 When it comes to avoiding problems with kitchen countertops, it helps to have them installed by a reputable contractor.
-Rock Solid has gained a well-earned reputation for being the best, most reliable granite counters supplier in Denver.
+Rock Solid has gained a well-earned reputation for being the best, most reliable granite counters supplier.
 An employee-owned company, we do it all ourselves without outsourcing any key jobs to subcontractors.
 When homeowners work with our skilled experts, they can expect beautiful natural stone countertops that stand the test of time.